pop up image

 The purpose of implementing a pull system is to build products based on actual demand and not on forecasts.
 By doing so, your company can focus on eliminating waste activities in the production process.
 As a result, you’ll be able to optimize your resources and reduce the possibility of overstocking.

-Furthermore, applying a pull system will allow you to deliver work just in time.
+Furthermore, applying a pull system will allow you to deliver work "just-in-time".

 When applying a push strategy, a company’s production is based on anticipated demand, which can fail to correspond with the actual demand.
 Such an imbalance can create unexpected financial gaps.